 Also found in: Pine trees

-Potential benefits: Anti-inflammatory, antioxidant, antibacterial, analgesic (pain relieving) agent.
+Potential benefits: antioxidant, antibacterial, analgesic (pain relieving) agent.

 Scent: Floral with spicy overtones